Skip to main content

 • T-score between -1.0 and -2.5 and high 10-year probability of osteoporosis-related fracture, measured by FRAX (a tool that determines your fracture risk)

-You can work with your medical provider to help figure out which osteoporosis medication is best for you.
+Your healthcare team can help you figure out which osteoporosis medication is best for you.

 Fall prevention